-Memory Banda, leading Malawian rights activist fighting to end child marriage and harmful practices against girls, recipient of the International Youth Student Award and the UN’s Young Activist Award, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Memory Banda, leading Malawian rights activist fighting to end child marriage and harmful practices against girls, recipient of the International Youth Student Award and the UN’s Young Activist Award, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 On child marriage in Malawi:

 “Child marriage is a telling sign of the neglect of human rights in Malawi.
 It is also a telling sign that women have a devastatingly low status in society.”

 “One in three girls get affected by child marriage and are married before the age 18, and one in nine are married by age 15.
 Some are as young as 10 years old.”

 “There are thousands of girls like my sister who have been married off, their rights violated and futures destroyed.”